ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Animation and Transitions in Qt Quick.rst

    :name: default-animation-as-behaviors

 Default property animations are set using *behavior animations*.
-Animations declared in `Behavior </sdk/apps/qml/QtQuick/Behavior/>`__ types apply to the property and animates any property value changes.
+Animations declared in :ref:`Behavior <sdk_qtquick_behavior>` types apply to the property and animates any property value changes.
 However, Behavior types have an ``enabled`` property to purposely enable or disable the behavior animations.

 A ball component might have a behavior animation assigned to its ``x``, ``y``, and ``color`` properties.
 The behavior animation could be set up